 The Wat Saket was actually one of our highlights in Bangkok.

-Der Wat Saket is located on top of the Golden Mount on the height of 79 meters/ 260 feet.
-In order to reach the temple, you have to climb up 319 steps.
-If you can’t do it in once, there are benches everywhere on the way up to sit down and get some rest.
+Der Wat Saket is located on top of the Golden Mount at the height of 79 meters/ 260 feet.
+To reach the temple, you have to climb up 344 steps.
+If you can’t do it at once, there are benches everywhere on the way up to sit down and get some rest.

 The temple is full of bells of several sizes.
-So, every time there is a breeze, you can hear the jingling all around.
+So, whenever there is a breeze, you can hear the jingling.

 This temple is especially popular for its size.
 Compared to other temples in Bangkok, it is particularly small.
 But that doesn’t mean it is any less worth visiting this temple.
 You can find a huge amount of Buddha sculptures around.

-The Wat Ratchanatdaram has been commissioned to be built by the King in 1846.
-He wanted this temple for his niece, in order for her to have more silence when meditating.
-Doesn’t everyone want such a generous uncle? 😉
+The Wat Ratchanatdaram was commissioned to be built by the King in 1846.
+He wanted this temple for his niece in order for her to have more silence when meditating.
+Doesn’t everyone want such a generous uncle?

 Wat Benchamabophit – The Marble temple

-This temple is called Marble temple for a reason: it’s been built 1899 out of original Italian Marble.
+This temple is called Marble temple for a reason: it was built in 1899 out made of original Italian Marble.

-Wat Benchamabophit is in our opinion one of the most beautiful and impressive temples in Bangkok.
-I can absolutely recommend you a visit to this temple.
+Wat Benchamabophit is, in our opinion, one of the most beautiful and impressive temples in Bangkok.
+I can absolutely recommend a visit to this temple.

 Just take care.
-The ground can get super slippery when it’s raining and might be a little hot when the sun is shining on it.
+The ground can get super slippery when it’s raining and might be a little hot when the sun is shining.

-By the way, inside of the Wat Benchamabophit, you can find more than 50 different Buddha Sculptures.
+By the way, inside the Wat Benchamabophit, you can find more than 50 different Buddha Sculptures.
+So feel free to take some time to walk around the temple complex and look at the various relics.

-Chinatown in Bangkok is located not far from the city center.
-Therefore, you can as well walk there.
+Chinatown in Bangkok is not far from the city center and Wat Benchamabophit.
+So you can walk there (about 3 km).
+Of course, you can also use public transportation.

-There is a long narrow street full of street food stables offering Chinese and Thai food.
-Moreover, you will find dozens of small shops that kinda sells everything, you could possibly be looking for.
+There is a long narrow street full of street food stalls offering Chinese and Thai delicacies.
+Also, in these streets, you will find dozens of small stores and stalls that offer almost anything you can imagine.

 Day 3 of our 5 Days Bangkok itinerary

-The Lumpini Park offers tranquility and relaxation and therefore, a little change from the last days in the busy city.
-If you have visited the Central Park in New York City before, you might know how nice it can be to see some green for a change and get some fresh air.
+A visit to Lumpini Park is one of the best free things to do in Bangkok.
+It offers tranquility and relaxation and, therefore, a little change from the last days in the busy city.
+If you have visited Central Park in New York City before, you might know how nice it can be to see some green for a change and get some fresh air.

 This park is perfect for a nice walk after breakfast to reload your energy and get some rest from the busy prior days.